mjoblin/lgtv_manager/README.md

 It is expected that the most common commands to send to the TV will be those that change the TV's state (such as `SetMute`, `VolumeUp`, etc).
 Any changes to the TV's state will be received via `TvState` updates from the manager, so invoking the "get" commands is usually not necessary.

+### Testing the connection

+The current validity of a TV connection can be tested using `ManagerMessage::TestConnection`.
+The manager will respond with a boolean `ManagerOutputMessage::IsConnectionOk`.
+For a connection to be valid, the TV must successfully respond to a ping over the existing WebSocket connection.

 ### Disconnecting